jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 #### Optimizing your pipelines

-* Use test splitting and parallelism to execute multiple tests simultaneously
+* Use test splitting & parallelism for simultaneous multiple tests
-* Cache dependencies and other data to avoid rebuilding unchanged portions
+* Cache dependencies & data to avoid rebuilding unchanged code
 * Use Docker images custom made for CI environments
 * Choose the right machine size for your needs